aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Per-field errors coming back, use result.data
 - Use errors, then test, then set defaultValue
 - Mention toast on error or error boundary
-- Mention React hook form and other libraries to come building ontop of this, react query because of hooks
+- Mention React hook form and other libraries to come building ontop of this, react query because of hooks, primitives